 Because the state seeks only to further its own aims—i.e. the aims of its ruling elite, the ‘deep state’ in current parlance—any act of treason must be publicised in the most outrageous emotional terms and punished with equal severity

 During the American Civil War, William Bruce Mumford was convicted of treason for tearing down the United States flag.
 He was hanged in 1862, the last American to be executed for treason.
 In Britain that dubious honour falls to Theodore Schurch, son of a Swiss father and English mother.
 After his capture at Tobruk in 1942 he worked for German and Italian intelligence.
-He went to the gallows on 4 January 1946, though it took more than 50 years before Britain abolished the death penalty for treason.
+He went to the gallows on 4 January 1946.
+It took more than 50 years before Britain abolished the death penalty for treason.
 The emotional programming that underlies the charge of treason remains at work in the collective psyches of every patriarchal society.